rbe549/rbe549.github.io/project1.md

 - Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`
 - Basic math utitlies including convolution operations in `numpy` and `math`
-- `tf.layers` and `tf.nn` API for implementing network architecture
+- `torch.nn` API for implementing network architecture
-- `tf.image` for data augmentation
+- `torchvision.transform` for data augmentation
 - Any functions for pretty plots
 - Any functions for filtering and implementing gaussian blur
 - Any function for warping and blending for Phase 1
 - `cv2.getPerspectiveTransform`
 - `cv2.warpPerspective` (For more info, refer: [Geometric_Transformations](Geometric_Transformations))
+- <a href="https://github.com/kornia/kornia">`Kornia`</a> package for warping images

 <b> Disallowed:

-- Any third party code for implementing spatial transformer network (apart from the one given in your starter code)
+- Any third party code for implementing spatial transformer network except one in `Kornia`
-- Any third party code for implementing TensorDLT (apart from functions specified)
+- Any third party code for implementing TensorDLT or a function that converts 4 point homography to $$3 \times 3$$ homography matrix (apart from functions specified)
 - Any third party code for implementing architecture or augmentation
 - `Keras` or any other layer API

-If you have any doubts regarding allowed and disallowed functions, please drop a public post on [Piazza](https://piazza.com/umd/spring2020/cmsc733).
+If you have any doubts regarding allowed and disallowed functions, please drop a public post on [Piazza](https://piazza.com/wpi/fall2022/rbe549).

+<a name='extracredit'></a>

+## 10. Extra Credit
+Perform creative things in your code to improve results or tackle corner cases to earn upto 10% extra credit.

 <a name='coll'></a>

-## 10. Collaboration Policy
+## 11. Collaboration Policy
 <p style="background-color:#ddd; padding:5px">
 <b>NOTE:</b>
 You are <b>STRONGLY</b> encouraged to discuss the ideas with your peers.
 Treat the class as a big group/family and enjoy the learning experience.
 </p>

 However, the code should be your own, and should be the result of you exercising your own understanding of it.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
-For the full honor code refer to the [CMSC733 Spring 2020 website](http://prg.cs.umd.edu/cmsc733).
+For the full honor code refer to the [RBE/CS549 Spring 2022 website](https://nitinjsanket.github.io/teaching/rbe549/fall2022.html).

 <a name='ack'></a>

-## 11. Acknowledgements
+## 12. Acknowledgements

-This fun project was inspired by our research in <a href="http://prg.cs.umd.edu/">Perception and Robotics Group</a> at University of Maryland, College Park.
+This fun homework was inspired by a similar project in University of Maryland's <a href="http://prg.cs.umd.edu/cmsc733">CMSC733</a> (Classical and Deep Learning Approaches for Geometric Computer Vision).

 ***